|Course Title / Description

 |Continental Philosophy: The Early Foundations of Sociology 3 credits

 This course provides students with an overview of the major figures of 19th and 20th century philosophy and displays how they provide the background for the social sciences and humanities as they are practiced today.
 Particularly significant questions provided by these philosophers include: How should we understand historical change?
 What are the limits of human knowledge?
 What is the role of human experience in understanding the world around us?

 |Sociological Theory 3 credits

 This course explores the foundational theories of sociology and their treatment of the transition into modernity and provides a framework for the study of sociology.
 The historical context of their theories is also examined.
-Particular focus is given to providing students with a background in the classical cannon (Marx, Weber, and Durkhiem).
+Particular focus is given to providing students with a background in the classical canon (Marx, Weber, and Durkhiem).

 |Contemporary Sociological Theory 3 credits